 - Sole parental responsibility – sole authority a parent has to decide for the child.
 This option is based on shared responsibility being detrimental to the child.

-Unusual circumstances might justify one parent’s having sole decision-making authority when sharing decisions would hurt their child.
-But parents commonly agree to and courts order “shared parental responsibility” over decisions.
-Florida’s public policy favors shared parental responsibility.
+Parents commonly agree to, and courts order, “shared parental responsibility” over decisions.
+Moreover, Florida’s public policy favors shared parental responsibility.
 See Coyne v.
 Coyne, 895 So.
 2d 469, 472 n.1 (Fla.
 2d DCA 2005) and Section 61.13(2)(c)(1), Florida Statutes.
+However, unusual circumstances might justify one parent’s having sole decision-making authority.
+For example, that may be best when sharing decisions would hurt their child.